avolkov1/keras_experiments/README.md

 testing.
 I am still learning and trying to understand distributed Tensorflow.

 ##### RDMA with Tensorflow
+Tensorflow version 1.3+ have the RDMA fixes incorporated, so no need to patch with TF 1.3+ versions.
+Also, use Bazel 0.5.4.
+Instructions that follow are for TF 1.2.1.

 In order to use RDMA I compiled Tensorflow 1.2.1 with a patch.

 ```bash